membase/ns_server/deps/menelaus/doc/API/index.markdown

   legacy things
 * 20100803 Various updates for 1.6, mostly to pool resource
 * 20100809 Added section on provisioning and provisioning calls
+* 20101029 Updated bucket creation and modification to reflect memcached/membase buckets